galakhov/tg-channelposts-aggregator/README.md

 My set-up is a healthy combination of the containers arranged into a Docker Swarm Stack, the Docker Hub Registry's with [automated builds](https://docs.docker.com/docker-hub/builds/), [Traefik (v2)](https://docs.traefik.io) and the self-hosted lightweight container-native CI/CD platform called [Drone.io](https://drone.io) with couple of [plugins](http://plugins.drone.io).

-The set-up is somewhat similar to the one presented in this [post](https://habr.com/ru/post/476368/), which outlines a CI/CD pipeline entirely based on the GitHub Actions and some bash scripts, executed via SSH on a VPS.
-Besides the redundant configuration of the Docker Hub's secrets and the recurring logins, author [hard-codes](https://github.com/dementevda/actions_ci_example/blob/master/.github/workflows/pub_on_release.yaml) a deployment webhook, i.e. a full _curl_ POST request to his own custom endpoint, into the `deploy` step of the pipeline.
-That's an overkill.
+The set-up is somewhat similar to the one presented in this [post](https://habr.com/ru/post/476368/), The post outlines a CI/CD pipeline entirely based on [GitHub Actions](https://github.com/features/actions) and on some bash scripts, executed via SSH on a VPS.
+Besides the redundant configuration of the Docker Hub's secrets and the recurring logins to Docker Hub, author [hard-codes](https://github.com/dementevda/actions_ci_example/blob/master/.github/workflows/pub_on_release.yaml) a deployment webhook in the `deploy` step of the pipeline, i.e. a _curl_ POST request to his own custom endpoint.
+His solution is a bit over-engineered, though, it allows to control things manually, and useful if you plan to stick to GitHub Actions.

-If you connect your Docker Hub account with a GitHub repository you actually don't need to configure any secrets, use any GitHub Actions, nor any commands to build & push containers (**step 5**, _Figure 1_).
-With a pre-configured automated build for each microservice, Docker Hub Registry (re-)builds and (re-)places a container by itself, provided there was a push event (**step 1**).
+If you connect your Docker Hub account with a GitHub repository you actually don't need to configure any additional secrets in GitHub, nor use any GitHub Actions or any commands to build & push your containers (**step 5** in the _Figure 1_).
+With a pre-configured _automated build_ for each stack (or even for each microservice), Docker Hub Registry (re-)builds and (re-)places the required containers by itself, provided there was a push event (**step 1**).

 For instance, I have two containers in the current GitHub repository with the corresponding Dockerfiles for the frontend and for the backend: `./client/Dockerfile.prod` and `./server/Dockerfile.prod`.
 The configuration of the frontend's container is shown in the image below: